alexbatesdev/alexbatesdev/README.md

 # Hi there 👋 I'm Alex Bates!
-I am a full-stack web developer with a profound passion for computer science.
+I am a software engineer with a profound passion for computer science.
 My journey began at the age of 9 when I first saw Ocarina of Time being emulated on my Dad's computer, and I have been captivated by technology ever since.
 From emulating games and creating websites to mastering Kubernetes and hosting my Minecraft server on AWS, I am always eager to learn and explore new technologies.

 - 🌐 Check out my [portfolio](https://dev.alexbates.me) to see some of my work in action!